 To make life easier and things faster, both Action and Condition Tasks can make use of some attributes for both runtime as well as editor convenience.
 More specifically:

-Update Notice: [AgentType] attribute has been deprecated as of v2.7.0.
+Update Note: [AgentType] attribute has been deprecated as of v2.7.0.
 You should now instead, use the generic version of tasks ( MyAction<NavMeshAgent> ), to specify the AgentType directly.
 The generic argument can also be of interface types as well.
 Thus, now the .agent property is already of that generic type and without any casting required.
-The following information shown here, still applies the same but instead of using an attribute, usage of the generic versions of Tasks is required.
+The following information shown here still applies the same but instead of using an attribute, usage of the generic versions of Tasks is required.

 You can use this attribute on the Action or Condition Task class.
 This specifies the Component type which is required for the agent game object to have.
 If no such Component exists, the Task Initialization will fail.
 If such a Component exists, then the agent property explained earlier, is certain to be of that type, so for example you can cast it if you want.
 If you don’t care for a specific type of Component, simply do not use this attribute.

-Using this attribute will also show the agent field inspector which allow you to override the agent to be used.
+Using this attribute will also show the agent field inspector which allows you to override the agent to be used.
 There are three options for which agent is going to perform the Task as follows.

-Use this attribute also on the Task class if you want to use Unity’s messages like OnTriggerEnter, OnTriggerExit etc. Specify The messages you want to listen to and then you can use them in the task as you normaly would.
+Use this attribute also on the Task class if you want to use Unity’s messages like OnTriggerEnter, OnTriggerExit etc. Specify The messages you want to listen to and then you can use them in the task as you normally would.
 Here are the event messages that can be listened and used right now: